 Some aging adults diligently prepare for their future by purchasing long-term care insurance.
 But that’s different now, thanks to most carriers abandoning the business or raising premiums to absurd levels.
 That leaves more people self-insuring for those potential expenses.

-One important mistake you don’t want to make is thinking that Medicare will kick in to cover long-term daily care.
+One important mistake you don’t want to make is thinking that Medicare health insurance will kick in to cover long-term daily care.
 Did you know that the annual median cost of in-home care in 2020 was $54,912, and the median price for a private nursing home room was $105,850?

 Thanks to advances in technology and public health, we’re living longer lives.
 But whether you live a long and healthy life or experience health concerns, you will likely need at least some long-term care.
 The reality is that long-term care is expensive, so it’s essential to include it in your vision now.
 Don’t forget to plan for end-of-life costs for funerals and burials as well